 Pumpkin Custard

-Combine pumpkin custard ingredients.
+Step 8: Preheat the oven.
+Preheat the oven to 350°F (180°C).
 In a medium bowl, combine all of the pumpkin custard ingredients.
 Stir until combined.
+(Image 12)

-Add the cobbler topping.
-Remove the pumpkin custard from the oven.
-Increase the oven temperature to 425 degrees F. Top the pumpkin mixture with a single layer of chilled biscuits.
+Step 10: Remove the pumpkin custard from the oven.
+Increase the oven temperature to 425°F (220°C).
+Top the pumpkin mixture with a single layer of chilled biscuits.
+(Images 14 & 15)

-Brush with heavy cream.
-Brush the tops of the biscuits with heavy creams to encourage browning.
+Step 11: Brush the tops of the biscuits with heavy cream to encourage browning.
+Bake for 14-16 minutes, until golden brown.
+(Images 16 & 17)

 Serving Suggestions